sarge5766/PrimeNumberChallengeApp/README.md

 This challenge comes from the iamtimcorey course (link below), the prove it series, the Prime Number Challenge.

+## GOAL

-## GOACreate a console app that can identify if a given number is a prime number (a number that cannot be divided by anything but 1 and itself).
+Create a console app that can identify if a given number is a prime number (a number that cannot be divided by anything but 1 and itself).
 Don't depend on Console.WriteLine.

 ## BONUS